ZTsquared/JestMath-MVP/README.md

 ### 1. General

 Read through all the comments in the code.
-I tried to comment it fairly thoroughly.
+I tried to comment it fairly thoroughly, though since I am actively working on the codes some comments may not always be perfectly up to date (same with some information in this readme)

 ### 2. The Routes

 There is a route file for each table.
 Any route that modifies that table or draws data primarily based on that table will be in that file.
+The exception to this is that the routes for the households table are mainly in the auth file since creating a household is a registration event.

 The routes should be fairly straight forward.
 The only tricky thing is the mustExist and mustNotExist functions in the guards folder.
 These are not actually guard functions, they are higher order functions that return a customized guard function based on the parameters `(queryParamKey, queryTableName, queryColumnName)` you feed them.
 This way the function can be used to test if a userName exists in the users table, or an id exists in the questions table, or whatever you like.
 As written you do have to pass the value you want to validate (queryParamKey) in the req.params , not the body for it to work, but that could be adjusted.